TurboCartPig/prog2006-ircmq-server/README.md

 # Haskell server for IRCMQ by IRCMQ boys

-Handles the server side of the project creating the Subscriber and Publisher sockets for zeromq.
+Server side of the project creating the Subscriber and Publisher sockets for zeromq.
 Takes in a message from the client in a JSON format.

 ## Features